chrthomsen/pygrametl/docs/examples/parallel.rst

             lookupatts=['name'])

-    # A set of "computational expensive" functions are needed to
+    # A set of computational expensive functions are needed to transform the
-    # transform the facts before they can be inserted into the fact table.
+    # facts before they can be inserted into the fact table.
+Each function must
-    # Each function must be defined as func(row) for them to be bundled as a
+    # be defined as func(row) so a TransformationSource can combine them before
-    # TransformationSource and performed in a separate process through the
-    # data source ProcessSource
+    # they are passed to ProcessSource and run in another thread
     def convertReals(row):
-        # Converting a string encoding of a float to a integer must be done in
+        # Converting a string encoding of a float to an integer must be done in
-        # two steps, first it must be converted to a float and then to a integer
+        # two steps, first it must be converted to a float and then to an integer
         row['sale'] = int(float(row['sale']))